 They may be temporarily benched but this newlywed couple found a way to get back in the medical game.
 Ross University School of Medicine (RUSM) fourth-year medical students Yasmine Bargoti-Gosey and Bobby Gosey usually spend their days on clinical rotations at St. Joseph Mercy Oakland Hospital in Michigan.
 But since the COVID-19 pandemic, their routines are anything but normal.

 “Before the crisis we would see patients, study for board exams and try to get in gym time.
 We had a schedule and a goal and now it’s on hold.
 We are having to fight from the outside looking in,” the couple explained.
-“We can’t fathom what doctors are experiencing right now and we can’t give relief to the front-line workers.”
+“We can’t fathom what doctors are experiencing right now and we can’t give relief to the frontline healthcare workers.”
 Not satisfied with their waiting status, the pair kept a vigilant eye on how to help colleagues and community members, and their persistence paid off.

 Medical Students Helping Their Mentors

 Welcome MICS – MI COVIDSitters, the platform the Goseys and 14 other selfless medical students created and launched this week, piggybacking off a structure used in Minnesota.
-The goal is to provide care for the families of front-line workers while they care for others, helping to offset the impact of school closures and increased work demands.
+The goal is to provide care for the families of frontline workers while they care for others, helping to offset the impact of school closures and increased work demands.
 Free services include childcare, pet sitting and completing household errands, and they are available to anyone giving back during COVID-19 from resident doctors to those keeping the hospitals clean.

 In less than a week, the Goseys launched the website and hope to attract hundreds of medical student volunteers.
 Within 24 hours of the program going live, the co-presidents received their first assignment.